jariperttunen/HowTo/MacPorts.md

 + sudo port install LyX (LateX WYSIWYM editor, "what you see is what you mean")
 + sudo port install ImageMagick

+MacPorts ports for M1 processor seem to be under construction.
 The following ports seem to be currently broken (macOS Big Sur)

 + paraview (download from https://paraview.org)